awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.md

 ## Start a Database Migration with AWS Database Migration Service<a name="CHAP_GettingStarted.Dashboard"></a>

-There are several ways to begin a database migration\.
+You can begin a database migration in several ways\.
 You can select the AWS DMS console wizard that will walk you through each step of the process, or you can do each step by selecting the appropriate task from the navigation pane\.
 You can also use the AWS CLI; for information on using the CLI with AWS DMS, see [ AWS CLI for AWS DMS\.](http://docs.aws.amazon.com/cli/latest/reference/dms/index.html)\.

 To use the wizard, select **Getting started** for from the navigation pane on the AWS DMS console\.
 You can use the wizard to help create your first data migration\.
 Following the wizard process, you allocate a replication instance that performs all the processes for the migration, specify a source and a target database, and then create a task or set of tasks to define what tables and replication processes you want to use\.
 AWS DMS then creates your replication instance and performs the tasks on the data being migrated\.

 Alternatively, you can create each of the components of an AWS DMS database migration by selecting the items from the navigation pane\.
 For a database migration, you must do the following:

-+ Complete the tasks outlined in [Setting Up](CHAP_SettingUp.md)
++ Complete the tasks outlined in [Setting Up for AWS Database Migration Service](CHAP_SettingUp.md)
 + Allocate a replication instance that performs all the processes for the migration
 + Specify a source and a target database endpoint
 + Create a task or set of tasks to define what tables and replication processes you want to use

 ## Step 1: Welcome<a name="CHAP_GettingStarted.Welcome"></a>